SUIlf/trd/README.md

 ## Introduction

 Tensor networks have emerged as the powerful tools for solving the large-scale optimization problems in recent years and tensor ring decomposition has become popular as the building blocks for the complicated tensor networks.
-`TRDs` is a python package implementing tensor ring decomposition, which is licensed under BSD.
-TRDs supports several basic tensor operations, four kinds of latent cores optimization algorithms in tensor ring decomposition based on the sequential SVDs, ALS scheme, and block-wise ALS techniques, as well as a tensor completion method based on TR decomposition.
+`trd` is a python package implementing tensor ring decomposition, which is licensed under BSD. trd supports several basic tensor operations, four kinds of latent cores optimization algorithms in tensor ring decomposition based on the sequential SVDs, ALS scheme, and block-wise ALS techniques, as well as a tensor completion method based on TR decomposition.

 For an overview of tensor ring decompositions please see the following: